JaapvanEkris/openrowingmonitor/docs/README.md

 ### Export of Training Sessions

 OpenRowingMonitor is based on the idea your metrics should be easily accessible for further analysis on data platforms.
 Automatic uploading your sessions to [RowsAndAll](https://rowsandall.com/), [Intervals.icu](https://intervals.icu/) and [Strava](https://www.strava.com) is an integrated feature.
-For other platforms this is a manual step, see [the integration manual](Integrations.md).
+For other platforms this is currently a manual step, see [the integration manual](Integrations.md).
 To allow the data upload, OpenRowingMonitor can create the following file types:

-* **RowingData** files, which are comma-seperated files with all metrics OpenRowingMonitor can produce.
+* **RowingData** files, which are comma-separated files with all metrics OpenRowingMonitor can produce.
 These can be used with [RowingData](https://pypi.org/project/rowingdata/) to display your results locally, or uploaded to [RowsAndAll](https://rowsandall.com/) for a webbased analysis (including dynamic in-stroke metrics).
 The csv-files can also be processed manually in Excel, allowing your own custom analysis;

-* **Garmin FIT files**: These are binairy files that contain the most interesting metrics of a rowing session.
+* **Garmin FIT files**: These are binary files that contain the most interesting metrics of a rowing session.
 Most modern training analysis tools will accept a FIT-file.
 You can upload these files to training platforms like [Strava](https://www.strava.com), [Garmin Connect](https://connect.garmin.com), [Intervals.icu](https://intervals.icu/), [RowsAndAll](https://rowsandall.com/) or [Trainingpeaks](https://trainingpeaks.com) to track your training sessions;

-* **Training Center XML files (TCX)**: These are legacy XML-files that contain the most essential metrics of a rowing session.
-Most training analysis tools will still accept a tcx-file (although FIT usually is recomended).
+* **Training Center XML files (TCX)**: These are legacy XML files that contain the most essential metrics of a rowing session.
+Most training analysis tools will still accept a tcx-file (although FIT usually is recommended).
 You can upload these files to training platforms like [Strava](https://www.strava.com), [Garmin Connect](https://connect.garmin.com), [Intervals.icu](https://intervals.icu/), [RowsAndAll](https://rowsandall.com/) or [Trainingpeaks](https://trainingpeaks.com) to track your training sessions;

 The OpenRowingMonitor installer can also set up a network share that contains all training data so it is easy to grab the files from there and manually upload them to the training platform of your choice.

 ## Installation

-You will need a Raspberry Pi Zero 2 W, Raspberry Pi 3, Raspberry Pi 4 with a fresh installation of Raspberry Pi OS Lite for this (the 64Bit kernel is recomended).
+You will need a Raspberry Pi Zero 2 W, Raspberry Pi 3, Raspberry Pi 4 with a fresh installation of Raspberry Pi OS Lite for this (the 64Bit kernel is recommended).
 Connect to the device with SSH and just follow the [Detailed Installation Instructions](installation.md) and you'll get a working monitor.
 This guide will help you install the software and explain how to connect the rowing machine.
 If you can follow the guide, it will work.
 If you run into issues, you can always [drop a question in the GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions), and there always is someone to help you.

 > [!IMPORTANT]
 > Due to architecture differences, both the Raspberry Pi Zero W (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/discussions/33)) and Raspberry Pi 5 (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/issues/52)) will **not** work.